Driving positive change through data

 Secured debt gender analysis

-AI Summary: Analysis of secured debt by gender shows a 14.17% share for female-led companies, 61.41% for male-led companies, and 24.42% for other companies.
-Trends suggest a growing percentage for female-led companies and declining percentage for other companies.
+AI Summary: Analysis of secured debt by gender shows a 13.53% share for female-led companies, a 61.48% share for male-led companies, and a 24.99% share for other companies.
+There is a noticeable disparity in the distribution of secured debt among genders, with male-led companies dominating the market.

 Percentage of active companies with secured debt